cdap-guides/cdap-etl-guide/RealtimeTwitterToHBase/README.rst

 Real-time Twitter to HBase Application Configuration
 ====================================================

-Let's say we want to fetch Tweets from Twitter in real time and persist them in an HBase Table.
-The ``cdap-etl-realtime`` system artifact can be used to create an Application that reads from a real-time Source and persists it to a real-time Sink.
+If you want to fetch Tweets from Twitter in real time and persist them in an HBase Table, you can using Hydrator.
+The ``cdap-data-streams`` system artifact can be used to create an Application that reads from a real-time source and persists it to a real-time sink.
 In this example, we will read messages from Twitter and use a TableSink to write the Tweets to HBase.

 Configuration
 =============